OctopusDeploy/Issues/.github/ISSUE_TEMPLATE/bug-report.md

 ---
-name: Bug report from triage
+name: Bug report
-about: For the Octopus team to record a bug report which has gone through triage and we have committed to implementing a bug fix
+about: For the Octopus team to record a confirmed bug report
 title: ''
 labels: kind/bug
 assignees: ''